-The safety and quality of nurse practitioner (NP) competency-based education has consistently been demonstrated through more than 40 years of patient care research.
+The safety and quality of nurse practitioner (NP) competency-based education is consistently demonstrated in more than 40 years of patient care research.
 The yardstick of educational effectiveness should be based on patient outcomes.
 Educational preparation for physicians and NPs does differ.
 Although different, there is no evidence to suggest one is superior to the other in terms of patient outcomes, safety and quality of care provided.
 There are numerous studies that demonstrate NPs consistently provide high-quality and safe care.
-In the more than 100 studies on care provided by both NPs and physicians, not a single study has found that NPs provide inferior services.i In fact, these studies have shown that NPs have the same or better patient outcomes when compared to physicians.
+In the more than 100 studies on care provided by both NPs and physicians, not a single study has found that NPs provide inferior services.i In fact, these studies show that NPs have the same or better patient outcomes when compared to physicians.

-Three differences in education models between the professions make clinical outcomes a more effective determinant for safety.
+Three differences in educational models between the professions make clinical outcomes a more effective determinant for safety.

 - NP students have formal academic preparation in health care before graduate school.
 Prior health care education is a significant difference and deserves to be weighted in this discussion of education.
 NP students have education and clinical experience in evaluating and managing patients even before they attend their first day of an NP program.
-This prior education included physical assessment skills, interpreting diagnostic test results, evaluating the appropriateness of medications and assessing patients’ responses to treatments in both hospital and community settings.
+This prior education includes physical assessment skills, interpreting diagnostic test results, evaluating the appropriateness of medications and patients’ responses to treatments in both hospital and community settings.
 The undergraduate platform of knowledge allows NP education to start at a more advanced level than other graduate health professional programs.
 Additionally, many NP students have experience working as registered nurses prior to beginning their NP programs.
-During this time, they have spent numerous hours caring for patients.
-This care has involved administering medications and has required cautious consideration of pharmacological agents, as well as utilizing all of the skills listed above.
+During this time, they spend numerous hours caring for patients.
+This care involves administering medications and requires cautious consideration of pharmacological agents, as well as utilizing all the skills listed above.

 - NP students determine their patient populations at the time of entry to an NP program.
-Identifying a population focus from the beginning of educational preparation allows NP education to match the knowledge and skills to the needs of patients and to concentrate the program of academic and clinical education study on the patients for whom the NP will be caring.
+Population focus from the beginning of educational preparation allows NP education to match the knowledge and skills to the needs of patients and to concentrate the program of academic and clinical education study on the patients for whom the NP will be caring.
 For example, consider a primary care pediatric NP.
-The entire time in didactic and clinical education is dedicated to the issues related to the development and health care needs of the pediatric client.
-While medical students and residents spend time learning how to manage adult clients and complete surgery rotations, a primary care pediatric NP student’s educational time is 100 percent concentrated on the clinical area where the NP clinician will actually be practicing.
+Their entire time in didactic and clinical education is dedicated to the issues related to the development and health care needs of the pediatric patient.
+While medical students and residents spend time learning how to manage adult patients and complete surgery rotations, a primary care pediatric NP student’s educational time is 100% concentrated on the clinical area where the NP will be practicing.

 © American Association of Nurse Practitioners 2011